vauxite-org/typescript-logging/README.md

 * [Contributing](#contributing)
 * [History and changelog](#history-and-changelog)

+Notes:
-`Note: Release 0.6.0 removed several previously deprecated methods e.a, please see the changelog to find out what`
+* Release 0.6.0 removed several previously deprecated methods e.a, please see the changelog to find out what
+* Build in combination with angular-cli 6.0.0+ may fail, for a workaround see [Issue 36](https://github.com/mreuvers/typescript-logging/issues/36), until angular-cli fixes its regression.

 ## Installation